 Collect soil and roots (if available) by walking a zigzag or w-shaped pattern.
 Try to collect 10-25 subsamples using a soil probe, trowel or shovel.
 One sample per field is adequate unless you can identify problem areas such as sandy locations, along ditch or river banks where flooding occurs, etc., then two or more samples are recommended.

-Michigan Soybean Promotion Committee Samples (Michigan soybean growers only)
+Michigan Soybean Committee Samples - SCN and Type Tests (Michigan soybean growers only)

 Precise identification of insect or other arthropods requires specimens to be undamaged upon arrival in the lab.